 Is divorce different in Scotland?

-What is the difference between Scottish and English divorce law?
-Although England, Wales, Northern Ireland & Scotland are all part of the UK, Scotland has its own distinct judicial system and its own jurisdiction.
+Does divorce in Scotland differ from divorce in England?
+Yes, although England, Wales, Northern Ireland & Scotland are all part of the UK, Scotland has its own distinct judicial system and its own jurisdiction.

 Usually, most people who reside in Scotland will be able to get a divorce in Scotland, under Scottish law.
 However, you can only get a divorce in Scotland if you meet the residency rules about where you live.